Rupert Murdoch: Marriages

 In 1956, Murdoch married Patricia Booker, a former shop assistant and flight attendant from Melbourne; the couple had their only child, Prudence, in 1958.
 They divorced in 1967.

 In 1967, Murdoch married Anna Torv, a Scottish-born cadet journalist working for his Sydney newspaper The Daily Mirror.
 In January 1998, three months before the announcement of his separation from Anna, a Roman Catholic, Murdoch was made a Knight Commander of the Order of Saint Gregory the Great (KSG), a papal honour awarded by Pope John Paul II.
 While Murdoch would often attend Mass with Torv, he never converted to Catholicism.
 Torv and Murdoch had three children: Elisabeth Murdoch (born in Sydney, Australia on 22 August 1968), Lachlan Murdoch (born in London, UK on 8 September 1971), and James Murdoch, (born in London on 13 December 1972).
 Murdoch's companies published two novels by his wife: Family Business (1988) and Coming to Terms (1991).
 They divorced in June 1999.
 Anna Murdoch received a settlement of US$1.2 billion in assets.

 On 25 June 1999, 17 days after divorcing his second wife, Murdoch, then aged 68, married Chinese-born Wendi Deng.
 She was 30, a recent Yale School of Management graduate, and a newly appointed vice-president of his STAR TV.
 Murdoch had two daughters with her: Grace (born 2001) and Chloe (born 2003).
-Murdoch has six children in all, and is grandfather to thirteen grandchildren.
 Near the end of his marriage to Wendi, hearsay concerning a link with Chinese intelligence (which was later proven to be unfounded) became problematic to their relationship.
 On 13 June 2013, a News Corporation spokesperson confirmed that Murdoch filed for divorce from Deng in New York City, US.
 According to the spokesman, the marriage had been irretrievably broken for more than six months.
 Murdoch also ended his long-standing friendship with Tony Blair after suspecting him of having an affair with Deng while they were still married.